fybrik/fybrik/site/docs/concepts/introduction.md

 Fybrik is an open solution that can be extended to work with a wide range of tools and data stores.
 For example, the injectable [modules](./modules.md) and the [connectors](./connectors.md) to external systems (e.g., to a data catalog) can all be third party.

 The logic used by fybrik to generate the data planes is customizable.
-An organization can determine how best its infrastructure should be leverage via [config policies](./config-policies.md)
+An organization can determine how best its infrastructure should be leveraged via [config policies](./config-policies.md)

 ## Applications

 Fybrik considers applications as first level entities.
-Before running a workload, an application needs to be registred to a Fybrik control plane by applying a `FybrikApplication` resource.
+Before running a workload, an application needs to be registered to a Fybrik control plane by applying a `FybrikApplication` resource.
 This is the declarative definition provided by the data user.
 The registration provides context about the application such as the purpose for which it's running, the data assets that it accesses, and a selector to identify the workload.
 Additional context such as geo-location is extracted from the platform.

 The actions taken by Fybrik are based on policies and the context of the application.
 Specifically, Fybrik does not consider end-users of an application.
 It is the responsibility of the application to implement mechanisms such as end user authentication if required, e.g. using Istio [authorization with JWT](https://istio.io/docs/tasks/security/authorization/authz-jwt/).